willfindlay/honors-thesis/thesis/thesis.md

 \label{methodology-section}

-Since ebpH's kernelspace functionality resides in system call hooks, we can get an idea of what overhead it imposes on the system by running macro-benchmarks on the time required to make system calls.
-Initially, I planned to use `syscount` [@syscount] from `bcc-tools` for this purpose, however this tool currently has a race condition that may affect results due to its use of `BPF_HASH` rather than `BPF_PERCPU_ARRAY` for data storage (c.f. \autoref{ebpf-maps} on page \pageref{ebpf-maps}).
-Instead, a custom benchmarking tool, `bpfbench`\footnote{Full source code available at
-\url{https://github.com/willfindlay/bpfbench}.}, was written in eBPF for this purpose.
-Like \texttt{syscount}, `bpfbench` measures system call overhead by taking the difference of `ktime` (in nanoseconds) between system call entry and return; this difference along with the number of calls observed is stored in an eBPF map for later analysis.
-Unlike `syscount`, `bpfbench` stores this data in a per-cpu array, aggregating data at the end when necessary; this means that neither the system call count nor the system call overhead is subject to race conditions like its predecessor.
-See \autoref{bpfbench} for the BPF portion of `bpfbench`'s source code.
+The experimental methodology used to determine ebpH's performance overhead includes both macro and micro-benchmarks, to establish both real-world behavior and highly controlled experimental results respectively.
+Benchmarks were primarily concerned with ebpH's overhead on system calls, although other factors were considered in the micro-benchmark tests, such as signal handler overhead, IPC (interprocess-communication), and process creation latency.
+Macro-benchmarking data was collected on various systems under various workloads, including: a server used in production;

-Macro-benchmarking data was collected on various systems, including a server used in production, a personal computer, and a CCSL (Carleton Computer Security Lab) workstation.
-Tests were run under a variety of workloads and benchmarking data was collected using `bpfbench`.
+a personal computer; and a CCSL (Carleton Computer Security Lab) workstation.
+Micro-benchmarking data was collected on the CCSL workstation only under an otherwise idle workload, in order to prevent corruption of results by outside factors.
-For each dataset, the same test was conducted on the system twice: once with ebpH running, and once without.
-All ebpH data was collected while ebpH was monitoring the entire system (i.e. started immediately on boot via a `systemd` unit) and running with normal parameters and logging settings.
-\autoref{systems} summarizes each of the systems used for the collection of benchmarking data, including relevant hardware specifications, and \autoref{macro-datasets} provides a description of each dataset, including the system and the workload tested.
+\autoref{systems} summarizes each of the systems used for the collection of benchmarking data, including relevant hardware specifications.

 \begin{table}
     \caption[Systems used for the collection of ebpH benchmarking data]